 Sleep apnea is a common sleep disorder that affects many Americans and interrupts breathing during sleep.

-- Sleep apnea occurs in about 3% of average weight individuals and 20% of above average weight people.
+56% of people ages 65 and older have a higher risk of obstructive sleep apnea.
+Michigan Health Lab Sleep apnea occurs in about 3% of average weight individuals and 20% of above average weight people.
 John Hopkins Medicine

-- Sleep apnea is less prevalent in women — only 9% to 21% of women have the disorder compared to 24% to 31% of men.
+People with sleep apnea are 45% more likely to develop high blood pressure.
+Sleep Association It is estimated that 1% to 4% of children suffer from sleep apnea, many of them between 2 and 8 years old.
+American Sleep Apnea Association Sleep apnea is less prevalent in women — only 9% to 21% of women have the disorder compared to 24% to 31% of men.
 American Sleep Association Sleep Paralysis Statistics

 Sleep paralysis occurs when your mind wakes up but your body stays asleep.
 Being physically paralyzed and feeling an “evil” presence often occur during this phenomenon.